bcsteele/spring-2015-10605/README.md

 Though the great majority of code in these files represents my work, a small amount does not since some utility functions were provided as part of the assignments.
-For more detail on the nature of the assignments and the context of the class, see the course webpage at: http://curtis.ml.cmu.edu/w/courses/index.php/Machine_Learning_with_Large_Datasets_10-605_in_Spring_2015
+For more detail on the nature of the assignments, input files for these programs, and the context of the class, see the course webpage at: http://curtis.ml.cmu.edu/w/courses/index.php/Machine_Learning_with_Large_Datasets_10-605_in_Spring_2015